Return to Home Return to Overview Mechanical Reference

 Table of Contents

-This strategy is a written version of this PoV, and is designed for achievement runs, minimizing movement and difficulty while satisfying all mechanics in a deterministic manner.
+This strategy, also known as the “Turnaround” strategy, is the most common way of playing Decima CM.
+It was originally designed for achievement runs, minimizing movement and difficulty while satisfying all mechanics in a deterministic manner.

 All markers referenced in this guide can be set up with the Commander Markers module for Blish HUD, using the marker pack provided below.